Harpua: The story

+The end of the storm

+It is usual in “Harpua” for there to be some kind of storm or other disastrous weather condition to occur.
+This will more than likely occur when something happens with Jimmy or Poster Nutbag, in which an outside force will conjure a natural disaster to happen.
+This usually takes place in the form of a giant rainstorm or typhoon.
+However, on the 10/31/1995 version, the “Vibration of Death” (conjured by Harpua’s owner) sucks Poster Nutbag into the depths of hell.

 The death of Poster Nutbag

-One way or another, Trey will kill off Poster Nutbag at or near the very end of the story using a natural disaster or some other form of death.
+One way or another, Trey will kill off Poster Nutbag at or near the very end of the story using the aforementioned storm or some other form of death.
 This results in a conversation between Jimmy (narrated by Page McConnell) and his father (narrated by Mike Gordon) that is generally the same every time it is performed.